WWE News: Reason Why Vince McMahon Stopped Numbering ‘WrestleMania’ Events Revealed

 The news was originally reported by Dave Meltzer of F4WOnline.
 The aim for the succeeding events was to distinguish them by logo instead of number.
 While this is confusing to most fans, somehow, this makes perfect sense to WWE.

 Recently, Meltzer revisited the subject when asked why the decision was made.
-He responded, “[h]e thought it made the event sound odd.”
+He responded, “he [Vince] thought it made the event sound odd.”

-Apparently, WWE will not return numbering the events, but instead distinguishing them by logos.
+Apparently, WWE will not return to numbering the events, but instead distinguishing them by logos.
 Oddly, when one scrolls through the WWE Network, WWE has no other choice but to number them.
 Moreover, when commentators refer to previous WrestleMania events, they do not state “WrestleMania play button” or “WrestleMania star.”

-There is such much prestige that comes with the WrestleMania series to remove the numbers in exchange for logos.
+There is so much prestige that comes with the WrestleMania series to remove the numbers in exchange for logos.
 While it does not seem as if WWE decision-makers will change their mind anytime soon, it would be a much better presentation to restore the numbers.
 Especially, since this event only happens one time a year.
 Hopefully, fans who talk about these future events do not forget the number of the one(s) they are discussing, because this could take away any monumental thing that happened.

-When one thinks of WrestleMania 3, Hogan vs. Andre follows.
+When one thinks of WrestleMania 3, Hogan vs. Andre The Giant follows.
 With WrestleMania 17, Austin vs. Rock follows.
 As a fan, it is tough to affiliate a main event with a logo.

 [Featured Image By WWE]